BACK IN STOCK - March 2023

-When collecting your chickens, please bring a suitable carrier to take them home in.
+When collecting your chickens please bring a suitable carrier to take them home.

-A cat carrier, dog crate (with a blanket over the top) or a cardboard box would be perfect.
+A cat carrier, dog crate or a cardboard boxes are perfect.

 Please ensure that the carrier is secure and ventilated, ideally with some shavings or straw to keep the chickens clean and happy on the journey.

 Hybrids are specially developed to be a more reliable egg layer and are easier to care for.

 We source all our hybrid pullets form a very reputable and trusted supplier.

 Point of Lay (POL) meaning they are 16-20 weeks, so they will be about to start laying.